Common Tests During Pregnancy

 and other body parts for problems.
 You may need an amniocentesis for accurate diagnosis.

 Multiple marker screening is not diagnostic.
 This means it is not 100% accurate.
-It
+It's

-is only a screening test to find out who should be offered more testing for their
+only a screening test to find out who should be offered more testing for their pregnancy.

-pregnancy.
 The tests show false-positive results.
-This means they show a problem when
+This means they show a problem when the fetus

-the fetus is actually healthy.
+is actually healthy.
 Or the results may be false negative.
-This means they
+This means they show that

 Having both first and second trimester screening tests done makes it more likely to